 She is a graduate of the University of the West Indies, where she did both her Bachelor and Master Degrees in Accounting, receiving honours and distinction respectively.
 She is a member of the Institute of Chartered Accountants of Jamaica since 1997.
 In 2011, she completed professional education in Turnaround Management Strategies at the Harvard Business School.

 Mrs Coy is a member of the Bank of Jamaica Board of Directors and serves on the Audit Committee.
 She is also the Chair for the HRD Committee.

 Group Chief Financial Officer

-He holds a Bachelor of Science Degree in Accounting (First Class Honours) and a Master of Science Degree in Accounting (Distinction) both from The University of the West Indies.
-He has over 60 hours of structured training annually in the areas of leadership, accounting, finance and treasury, including High Potentials Leadership Program, Harvard Business School, Boston; Treasury Management and Financial Management, EuroMoney, New York; International Financial Reporting Standards, Institute of Chartered Accountants of Jamaica, Kingston.
+Andrew holds a Bachelor of Science Degree in Accounting (First Class Honours) and a Master of Science Degree in Accounting (Distinction) both from The University of the West Indies.
+He has structured training annually in the areas of leadership, accounting, finance and treasury, including the High Potentials Leadership Program, Harvard Business School, Boston; Treasury Management and Financial Management, Euromoney, New York and the International Financial Reporting Standards, Institute of Chartered Accountants of Jamaica, Kingston.

 Andrew is a Fellow of the Institute of Chartered Accountants of Jamaica (ICAJ).

 Frank James joined GraceKennedy in August 2005 as Vice President of Strategic Planning and Corporate Development for the then Information Services Division.
 In December 2006 he assumed the role of Principal, GK Investments, since renamed GraceKennedy Financial Group.